-850 - Plant Science
+850 - Principles of Plant Science

-The Plant Science course provides a foundation of plant science knowledge and skills.
+This plant science course provides a foundation of plant science knowledge and skills.
 Students will experience various plant science concepts through hands-on activities, projects, and problems.
 Student experiences will include the study of plant anatomy and physiology, classification, and the fundamentals of production and harvesting.
 Students will learn how to apply scientific knowledge and skills to use plants effectively for agronomic, forestry, and horticultural industries.
 Students will discover the value of plant production and its impact on the individual, the local, and the global economy.
 Students will work on major projects and problems similar to those that plant science specialists, such as horticulturalists, agronomists, greenhouse and nursery managers, and plant research specialists, face in their respective careers.

-853 - Animal Science
+853 - Principles of Animal Science

-The major focus of the Animal Science course is to expose students to agriculture, animal science, and related career options.
+The major focus of this animal science course is to expose students to agriculture, animal science, and related career options.
 Students participating in the Animal Science course will have experiences in various animal science concepts with hands-on activities, projects, and problems.
 Students' experiences will involve the study of animal anatomy, physiology, behavior, nutrition, reproduction, health, selection, and marketing.
 Throughout the course, students will consider the perceptions and preferences of individuals within local, regional, and world markets.
+Students do NOT work with the barn animals and classroom animals in this course.